 The two primary differences are in the track and the cable drums.
 When a standard-lift garage door is closed, the top roller rests at the bottom of the curved portion of the track, or just below it.
-High-lift garage doors have a longer straight portion of track between the top roller and the curved portion of track (as pictured on left).
-Vertical lift garage doors do not have any curved portions of track.
-Instead, the garage door opens straight up and at a slight angle backwards.
+High-lift garage doors have a longer straight portion of track between the top roller and the curved portion of the track (as pictured on the left).
+Vertical lift garage doors do not have any curved portions of the track.
+Instead, the garage door opens straight up and at a slight angle backward.
 The track is angled back slightly to let the door close as a wedge, as mentioned on our homepage.

 Because the high-lift and vertical-lift garage doors open differently, these systems need different cable drums.
 Vertical-lift cable drums are not flat like standard-lift cable drums.
 Instead, the cable continually winds closer to the shaft on the drum as the garage door opens.
 High-lift cable drums are essentially a mixture of the vertical-lift and standard-lift cable drums.
 The first few times that the cable wraps around the drum, it moves closer to the shaft like a vertical-lift drum.
-At a certain point, however, the drum levels out and the cable continues to wrap around the drum at a constant distance from the shaft like a standard-lift drum.
+At a certain point, however, the drum levels out, and the cable continues to wrap around the drum at a constant distance from the shaft like a standard-lift drum.

 Most standard-lift cable drums have a very small portion of high-lift on the outside edge.
-This was added to cable drums once it was realized that the torsion springs must support the entire weight of the garage door until the top rollers reach the horizontal portion of track.
-Although most people are inclined to think that some of the weight will be transferred to the curved portion of track, this was not consistent with the what was practically observed.
+This was added to cable drums once it was realized that the torsion springs must support the entire weight of the garage door until the top rollers reach the horizontal portion of the track.
+Although most people are inclined to think that some of the weight will be transferred to the curved portion of the track, this was not consistent with what was practically observed.
 This raised portion of the standard-lift cable drums allows the garage door to open without the torsion springs losing extra lift in the first portion of the door's travel.